mssurajkaiga/raytracer/README.md

 raytracer
 =========

-A ray tracer in C++.
-Currently, Raytracer is being integrated with CUDA.
+A ray tracer using CUDA.

 Instructions
 ------------

-Just type make.
-This creates an executable file 'test'.
-Run this with input parameter as the filename of the output bmp file.
-Example:

-make
-./test output.bmp

-This creates an output.bmp file.
+Work in progress :)